harutekku/Various-Markdown-Notes/x86/Memory fences.md

   - Program ordering - Stores and loads are issued on the system bus in order they occur in the instruction stream under all circumstances
   - Processor ordering - Allows performance enhancing operations such as allowing loads to go ahead of buffered stores.
-The goal is to increase instruction execution speeds, while maintaining memory coherency
+The goal is to increase instruction execution speed, while maintaining memory coherency

 ### Rules
 - Loads are not reordered with other loads